 How Roland Rolls

 Funnyman Jim Carrey won the 2013 Gelett Burgess Children’s Book Award for this entertaining, yet thought-provoking picture book.
 How Roland Rolls is the story of Roland, a wave, who is concerned that life will be over once he hits the beach.
-But after further though, Roland realizes that he’s not just a single wave, he’s the entire ocean.
+But after further thought, Roland realizes that he’s not just a single wave, he’s the entire ocean.
 How Roland Rolls uses the metaphor of waves in the ocean to teach children about the ways in which we as humans are all connected.

 I Already Know I Love You